egeucak/face-predictor/README.md

 # Face Predictor

-A program for recognizing faces that uses various machine learning techniques.
+A program that compares two faces.
+Very primitive.